 According to Ella Mayhew Maxfield (b.
-1866), she attended the
+1866), on

 ill fated Mr. Bluebeard

-matinee at the Iroquois Theater in Chicago with an unnamed friend, was badly injured and suffered from amnesia.
+matinee at the Iroquois Theater in Chicago with an unnamed friend.

-hospitalization, said Ella, her husband Herbert Maxfield (b.
+fourteen-month hospitalization, said Ella, her husband Herbert

+Maxfield (b.
 1868), thinking her an Iroquois Theater fatality,

 mistakenly buried the body of another woman,